 Aside from running the shelter, we also hold many fund-raising functions during the year to help with the cost of operation.
-We hold rabies clinics throughout McKean County, adopt-a-pet programs and publish a quarterly newsletter.
+We hold rabies clinics throughout McKean County, and adopt-a-pet programs.

 Stray animals may be brought to the shelter or will be picked up by our full-time cruelty officer if they are confined in some way.
-Stray animals are held for a minimum of five (5) days to give owners the opportunity to claim them.
+Stray animals are held for a minimum 48 hours to give owners the opportunity to claim them.
 After that, they are put up for adoption.

 We take pride in the cleanliness of our shelter.
-Our staff, which consists of 2 full-time and 5 part-time employees, cleans and disinfects every section of the shelter first thing every morning.
+Our staff, which consists of 9 employees, cleans and disinfects every section of the shelter first thing every morning.

 We do more than provide food, water and shelter for animals.
 We make every attempt to ensure that the animal you adopt is healthy, and provide them with the best veterinary care if needed.
 However, we cannot guarantee the health or disposition of any animal.

 We do not practice euthanasia needlessly.
 We hold animals as long as we can and they are not "put to sleep" just because they haven't been adopted within a certain period of time.
-In fact, some animals are housed at the shelter for many months before they are adopted.
+In fact, some animals are housed at the shelter for years before they are adopted.

 We feel an exceptional sense of satisfaction and gratitude when we find suitable homes for our animals.
 We have a formal adoption contract and a sterilization contract which new owners must sign.
 By law, all animals leaving the shelter must be spayed or neutered (if they aren't already) within a given period of time.